 Resources for Lent

-On Wednesday February 14th, 2024, the church enters a time known as “Lent.”
-The word lent simply means “spring season” where the days grow longer.
-This particular season, and the church calendar as a whole can be a helpful guide in our following of Jesus.
+On Wednesday March 5th, 2025, the church enters a time known as “Lent.”
+The word lent means “spring season” where the days grow longer.
+This particular practice, and the church calendar as a whole can be a helpful guide in our following of Jesus.

 Many are familiar with Advent, the time leading up to Christmas that is marked by hope, joy, peace and love.
 Lent is the 40 days before Easter that is meant to prepare our hearts and lives through confession, repentance, and self denial.